hungovercoders-blog/datagriff/docs/_posts/2023-04-30-terraform-azure-data/2023-04-30-terraform-azure-data.md

 ![Terraform Cloud Token]({{ site.baseurl }}/assets/2023-04-30-terraform-azure-data/terraform_cloud_token.png)

-Add the APi token from terraform cloud to your github repository under settings > security > secrets and vaiables > actions called "TF_API_TOKEN".
+Add the APi token from terraform cloud to your github repository under settings > security > secrets and vaiables > actions and name it "TF_API_TOKEN".
 Paste in the value from the team API token above.

 ![Github Secret]({{ site.baseurl }}/assets/2023-04-30-terraform-azure-data/github_secret.png)